codurance/site/src/_posts/2019-10-14-worlds-strongest-architecture.md

 might be even more important and might warrant more focus.
 These conversations should still be centered around what is to be optimised for.

+Similarly, choosing a programming language no one on the team knows just because you can is probably not the best idea.
+If it is a specialist language for developing 3D applications, which will in turn make the PoC easier to build and faster to validate, then this is much better reasoning.
+Otherwise, stick to what you have the skills for as it will mean you can just focus on the problem, and not get distracted with nuanced language features or syntax.

 #### Example 2 - Website
 In another example, imagine you are tasked with producing a website to capture interest in a restaurant that is due to